 For those of you who follow my work, you are aware of my strong belief in developing an insatiable curiosity that will assist you in becoming innovative, prolific, and successful.
-In this post, I am going to breakdown a variety of closed-ended sales questions that you should avoid, followed by 6 open-ended sales questions that you should ask instead.
+In this post, I am going to break down a variety of closed-ended sales questions that you should avoid, followed by 35 examples of open ended sales questions that you should ask instead.

 Think of adopting the practice of insatiable curiosity as becoming the equivalent of The Beatles, Steve Jobs, or Michael Jordan in whatever professional context you’re working.

 - What Are Open-Ended Sales Questions?

 - Why You Should Ask Open-Ended Questions (3 Benefits)

 - What Not To Do: 5 Mistakes to Avoid While Asking Sales Questions

 - Bottom Line: Let Your Buyer Speak

 What Are Open Ended Sales Questions?

 An open-ended question elicits an answer that cannot be answered by a yes or no, and therefore requires more thought and more than a one-word answer.
 These questions usually begin with What, How, and Why.

 - How are you feeling today?